advaith-1001/guessing-game/README.md

 # 🕹️ Real-Time Multiplayer Guessing Game

 A real-time multiplayer flag guessing game where players compete to identify countries based on displayed flags.
-The first player to type the correct country name earns points, and the player with the highest score wins.
+The first player to type the correct country name earns points, and the player with the highest score wins.🔗[Frontend link]([https://github.com/advaith-1001/guessing-game-frontend])

 ## 🚀 Features